anthonyec/ttt_firmware/README.md

 ### How undo works
 An array keeps a list of which player "won" a given point.
 When the undo action is performed, a point in subtracted from the player who won the last point.

-The orginal implentation to undo kept a list of both player scores in a 2D array.
+The orginal implentation for undo kept a list of both player scores in a 2D array.
 However, this used a lot more memory.
-With an array of who won the point, an array of 1 byte integars can be used instead of 2x 2byte integars.
+With an array of who won the point, an array of 1 byte integars can be used.
+Instead of 2x 2 byte integars.

 #### Example